zaitsev85/message-from-space/source/message7.rst

 Interpretation
 --------------

+Contributed by Discord user @elventian.

-This image shows all known operators and functions
+This image shows all known operators and functions:

 .. image:: functions.png
    :width: 500px